Barnhart Brothers & Spindler

-Barnhart Brothers & Spindler Type Foundry was an American company founded as the Great Western Type Foundry in 1873.
-It became Barnhart Brothers & Spindler ten years later.
+Barnhart Brothers & Spindler Type Foundry was an American company based in Chicago.

+History

+In 1869, the brothers Alson E., Arthur Middleton, George W., and Warren Barnhart purchased the Great Western Type Foundry.
+They subsequently incorporated as Barnhart Brothers & Spindler.
 It was a successful foundry known for innovative type design and well designed type catalogs.
 Oz Cooper, Will Ransom, Robert Wiebking, and Sidney Gaunt all designed for BB&S. It was bought out by American Type Founders in 1911 with the proviso that the merger would not take effect for twenty years, so that the employees would have a chance to find new work or retire over time.
 The foundry was finally closed in 1933.